snsavage/snsavage-netlify/source/blog/2016-10-14-the_making_of_retrocasts.html.markdown

 RetroCasts provides a command line utility (cli) for quickly accessing episode data from RailsCasts.com.
 It provides a quick and convenient way to search the site without leaving the terminal.
 This post discusses the process for making the RetroCasts gem.

-The first major project for the Flatiron School's Online Web Developer program is the "CLI Data Gem Project".
+The first major project for the Flatiron School's Online Web Developer program is the "CLI Data Gem Project."
 So far the program has had several other larger projects, but this is the first project where a test suite is not provided as a framework.

 READMORE